Trusted WordPress tutorials, when you need them most.

 If you’d like to show an RSS icon rather than plain text, then simply replace the ‘Subscribe’ text with an image tag, just as we did in the section above.

 We hope this tutorial helped you learn how to add an RSS subscription for tags and custom taxonomy archives.
-You may also want to learn how to improve your website’s SEO or check out our expert picks for the best WordPress RSS plugins.
+You may also want to learn how to allow users to subscribe to authors in WordPress or check out our expert picks for the best WordPress RSS plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.